oskitone/higher_lower/assembly_guide/docs/final-assembly.md

    [![enclosure top insert pcb](/img/enclosure_top_insert_pcb-005.jpg)](/img/enclosure_top_insert_pcb-005.jpg)
 3. Insert **battery holder** into its hitch on the **enclosure bottom**.
    [![enclosure bottom battery holder](/img/enclosure_bottom_battery_holder-027.jpg)](/img/enclosure_bottom_battery_holder-027.jpg)
-   The holder can go in either way, with the batteries facing up or down.
+   Rotate the holder so its wires are on the right side and the batteries are facing down.
+(The batteries can face up too, but they might pop out of the holder if the game is dropped.)
 4. Pop **speaker** into place on the **enclosure top**.
    [![enclosure top speaker](/img/enclosure_top_speaker-026.jpg)](/img/enclosure_top_speaker-026.jpg)
 5. Place the **switch clutch** into the **enclosure bottom** onto **SW1**'s actuator, along the left edge of PCB.